therootcompany/greenlock-express.js/README.md

-There are a number of common problems related to system configuration - firewalls, ports, permissions, etc - that you are likely to run up against when using letsencrypt for your first time.
+There are a number of common problems related to system configuration - firewalls, ports, permissions, etc - that you are likely to run up against when using greenlock for your first time.

 In order to avoid being blocked by hitting rate limits with bad requests, you should always test against the `'staging'` server